Feedback

 If you set the prompt question in the Bucket app to be one of your own translation keys, you can even get a translated version of the question you want to ask your customer in the feedback UI.

-You can adapt parts of the look of the Bucket feedback UI by applying CSS custom properties to your page in your CSS :root
+You can adapt parts of the look of the Bucket feedback UI by applying CSS custom

 -scope.